Volunteer Community Gardens (get involved!)

 Although food banks have their place, far better than eating cans of donated processed food – is to get together and find a plot of unused land, fand grow fresh organic produce for free!

-Whether you grow food (or flowers) in your own garden, or grow on an allotment or public space (community gardens, fruit/nut trees etc), it’s important to know a few little garden rules to keep all creatures safe.
+Whether you grow food (or flowers) in community gardens (or any type), know a few little garden rules to keep all creatures safe.
+Remember you may not have pets, but others will.

 The Many Benefits of Community Gardens